Buying a home with a significant other is a big investment and commitment, but having two incomes can more easily open the door to homeownership.

 Before sharing a mortgage and house, a few heart-to-hearts about your purchase partner’s financial health and yours are in order.
 Being frank about debts, income, and projected job security is important.
 It’s a good idea to explore what-ifs as well.

-Here’s a list of suggested questions to answer before crafting a legally binding cohabitation agreement:
+Here’s a list of suggested questions to answer before sharing a deed or a home mortgage loan:

 • Is the down payment to be evenly divided?

-• Will mortgage payments, insurance, property taxes, any mortgage insurance and HOA dues, repairs, and utilities be split evenly?
+• Will mortgage payments, insurance, property taxes, any mortgage insurance and homeowners association dues, repairs, and utilities be split evenly?
 If not, how will they be divided up?

-• What will happen if one person is unable to save money enough to make mortgage payments for a while?
+• What will happen if one person is unable to make their portion of the mortgage payments for a while?

-• What will happen if one homeowner dies or unmarried couple decides to move?
+• What will happen if one homeowner dies?

 • If one person leaves and the mortgage is refinanced to remove one of the signers, who pays for the refinancing?